PopovEvgeniy/txt866/readme.txt

                              TXT866

-                           Version 2.0.2
+                           Version 2.0.2.1

-           Win-1251 to Dos-866 codepage convertor for text files by Popov Evgeniy Alekseyevich
+           Win-1251 to Dos-866 code-page convertor for text files by Popov Evgeniy Alekseyevich

 Description

-This program let you convert text files content from Win-1251 to Dos-866 codepage.
+This program let you convert text files content from Win-1251 to Dos-866 code-page.

 License